rgarbutt41/trk-exclusive-ww/README.md

 the next time you setup the release with `asetup --restore`.
 Otherwise you need to remember to source this file every time you log in and setup the release.

+## Code structure

+The analysis code is in `source` which consists from:
+- `LowPtAnalysis` for low pt studies
+- `Exclusivity` for exclusivity studies macros

 ## Running instructions